Clinical Internship Training – Open House

 How much clinical experience will I gain?

-Interns in their first year begin seeing clients of Living Systems in January and typically develop a caseload of three to five appointments per week.
-Second-year interns may develop a caseload of six to ten appointments per week.
+Trainees in their first year begin seeing clients of Living Systems Counselling in January and typically develop a caseload of three to five appointments per week.
+Second-year trainees may develop a caseload of six to ten appointments per week.
 The opportunity to counsel clients depends on the availability of clients and the readiness of the intern to see clients as determined by the director of training.

 As a trainee, how would I benefit from that relationship?

 Yes.
-The Clinical Internship Program is registered with the Private Career Training Institutions Agency of British Columbia.
+The Program is registered with the Private Career Training Institutions Agency of British Columbia.

-On average, the first year of the Clinical Internship Program has four to six participants and the advanced group has between three and five participants.
+On average, the first year of the Program has four to six participants and the advanced group has between three and five participants.

-What types of people and professions have completed the Clinical Internship Program?
+What types of people and professions have completed the Program?

-The Clinical Internship Program has included people working on their master’s degree and people already practicing in their fields.
-Professions represented in the Clinical Internship Program have included clinical counsellors, marriage and family therapists, pastoral counsellors, a psychiatrist, social workers, pastors, educators, nurses, business executives, a lawyer and a human resource practitioner.
+The Program has included people working on their master’s degree and people already practicing in their fields.
+Professions represented in the Program have included clinical counsellors, marriage and family therapists, pastoral counsellors, a psychiatrist, social workers, pastors, educators, nurses, business executives, a lawyer, and a human resource practitioner.